pdafoto/Exercises/README.md

 This is a repository of small exercises I do on different courses.

 ## Code Academy
+### Grocery Store (Program.c):
+#### Part 1:
+Grocery stores have lots of information to keep track of: inventory, customers, prices, sales, employees, shipping, receiving, and on and on.
+We are going to start building a small part of that here.

+For now, we are going to focus on one specific product in a grocery store: apples.
+We will put together basic information about them and display the information in the end.
+You will be using the skills you learned about variables in C to do this work.
+Let’s get started!
+#### Part 2:
+We will start you with our solution to the previous project for our apple information for a grocery store.
+Our version might be slightly different than what you had.
+You might also notice a few changes that were not part of the previous project but we will be using these as part of this project.
+We will get to each of the changes in the appropriate tasks.

+We will be adding more information, applying sales, modifying the review score and more.
 ### space.c:
 Little Mac is an interplanetary space boxer, who is trying to win championship belts for various weight categories on other planets within the solar system.